kyma-project/examples/loki/README.md

   The used Helm chart supports the deployment of Grafana as well, but is disabled by default.
 Because Grafana provides a very good Loki integration, you might want to install it as well.

-  1. To deploy Grafana alongside Loki with Loki pre-configured as a datasource, run the following command instead of the original command from the Installation section:
+  1. To deploy Grafana alongside Loki, with Loki pre-configured as a datasource, run:

      ```bash
      helm upgrade --install --create-namespace -n ${KYMA_LOKI_EXAMPLE_NS} ${HELM_RELEASE_NAME} grafana/loki-stack -f https://raw.githubusercontent.com/kyma-project/examples/main/loki/loki-values.yaml -f https://raw.githubusercontent.com/kyma-project/examples/main/loki/grafana-values.yaml --set grafana.adminPassword=myPwd